Last updated:

 We also recommend the following research guides:

-From the original six states of the 1950s, membership has increased to a total of twenty-eight today.The UK joined in 1973 and gave notice on 29 March 2017 that it is going to leave.
+From the original six states of the 1950s, membership has increased to a total of twenty-seven today.
+The UK joined in 1973 and left on 31 January 2020.

 The EU has its own courts: the Court of Justice and the General Court (formerly 'Court of First Instance').
 From 2004 until September 2016, it also had a third court, the Civil Service Tribunal, but this body has been dissolved and its jurisdiction transferred to the General Court.

 The main legislative and policy-making bodies of the European Union are the Council of the European Union (also known as the 'Council of Ministers'), the European Parliament and the European Commission.
-The EU official publisher is the Publications Office of the European Union.
+The official publisher is the Publications Office of the European Union.

-The Official Journal of the European Union (formerly Official Journal of the European Communities, until February 2003) is the EU’s official gazette.
-It publishes legislation, case summaries, notices, Council conclusions, minutes of parliamentary debates and many other types of official EU document.
-The printed OJ used to be the only authentic source of EU legislation, but the online version was given authentic status from 1 July 2013 onwards.
+The print OJ used to be the only authentic source of EU legislation, but the online version was given authentic status from 1 July 2013 onwards.
 The print edition ceased publication at the end of 2013.

 Official Journal references usually follow this pattern: